PrincetonLIPS/vitruvion/README.md

 # Vitruvion

-This repository contains code and data in support of [Seff, A., Zhou, W., Richardson, N. and Adams, R.P., 2021, September.
+This repository contains code and data in support of [Seff, A., Zhou, W., Richardson, N. and Adams, R.P.
 Vitruvion: A Generative Model of Parametric CAD Sketches.
-In International Conference on Learning Representations](https://arxiv.org/abs/2109.14124).
+In International Conference on Learning Representations (ICLR) 2022](https://arxiv.org/abs/2109.14124).

 ## Getting started